enkidevs/curriculum/General/Networking/test-connectivity.md

 ---
 ## Content

-Possibly the most simple way to test the **connectivity** between your machine and a remote host is via the `ping` utility.
+Possibly the simplest way to test the **connectivity** between your machine and a remote host is via the `ping` utility.

 This tool will send (echo) one or more **ICMP packets**[1] to the specified destination and will print simple statistics (e.g. latency) about the connection as soon as it gets a response.
 ```bash